curl/curl/docs/CHECKSRC.md

 ### Inline ignore

 You can control what to ignore within a specific source file by providing instructions to checksrc in the source code itself.
-You need a magic marker that is `!checksrc!` followed by the instruction.
+See examples below.
 The instruction can ask to ignore a specific warning N number of times or you ignore all of them until you mark the end of the ignored section.

 Inline ignores are only done for that single specific source code file.